DanielMawdsley96/RockPaperScissors/README.md

 1. Implemented a 30% chance of computer choosing random.
 2. Implementing a pattern spotting algorithem to detect and predict patterns in players moves.

+As a result of these changes the games was far less predictable and there were no obvious repeating patterns that were able to consitently beat the mcahine.